 - Salting the rice - The rice must be well-salted for the dish's flavor to come through.
 Two teaspoons of salt are essential to the recipe as the rice is strained, and the water is discarded.

 - Soaking the rice - The soaking time has been given with Sella Rice in mind.
 If you opt for traditional Basmati rice, only soak for up to two hours.
 A lot of water is needed as the rice expands during the soaking.
-Start with at least three times the water and check periodically to see if the rice has absorbed too much water and needs to be added more.
+Start with at least three times the water and check periodically to see if the rice has absorbed too much water and more needs to be added.

 - Cooking the rice - To cook correctly, there must be at least 30% more water than rice.
 Everyone has a different stove and cooking utensils, so to test if the rice is 80% cooked, take a grain and squeeze it between your thumb and forefinger.
 If it breaks into precisely two pieces, it's ready to be strained.